Anarchitectus/AsyncCallQueue/README.md

 # AsyncCallQueue
-allow to call functions with a thread and a call loop
+allows to call functions with a thread and a call loop